GrowthTech2023/GhostMe/docs.postme.md

 Billing Transparency: Notify users ahead of recurring billing or subscription renewals.
 Plan Enforcement: Validate plan restrictions and entitlements before granting access.
 Refund Policy: Define an applicable refund policy as per regional regulations.

-## Please let me know if you need any clarification or would like me to expand on any aspect of the monetization and payment implementation.
-I can provide code examples, architectural diagrams, or other supporting details as needed.

 ## 4.7 Notifications